zooko/smalloc/README.md

 important goal for a memory manager, what *are* good goals? `smalloc` was designed with the following goals, written here in roughly descending order of importance:

-1. Be simple, in both design and implementation.
+1. Be simple.
 This helps greatly to ensure correctness -- always a critical issue in modern computing.
 "Simplicity is the inevitable price that we must pay for correctness."--Tony Hoare (paraphrased)

    Simplicity also eases making improvements to the codebase and learning from the codebase.